Cultural Sensitivity in the Workplace

 It is important to have follow up training and be sure to walk the talk for your employees.
 You may also want to consider company-sponsored cultural celebrations as well as providing paid time off for a wide variety of religious and cultural holidays.

 Applied Development offers training for a variety of DEI topics, including cultural sensitivity in the workplace.
-We are also able to help create policies and procedures that make it easy to implement DEI initiatives for your organization.
+We are also able to help create policies and procedures that make it easy to implement diversity, equity, and inclusion (DEI) initiatives for your organization.